Fire-Dragon-DoL/shark/README.md

 ### Password Encryption

-Password is encrypted using `Bcrypt`, however `argon2id` should be used if a security expert knows how to properly configure it, based on [OWASP Cheatsheet](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#introduction) guidelines.
+Password is hashed using `Bcrypt`, however `argon2id` should be used if a security expert is available to properly configure it, based on [OWASP Cheatsheet](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#introduction) guidelines.

 Rails `has_secure_password` is not used to allow the addition of a [pepper](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#peppering) after hashing is performed.
 The pepper is added by encrypting the hash with
 [AES with CBC mode](https://cheatsheetseries.owasp.org/cheatsheets/Cryptographic_Storage_Cheat_Sheet.html#cipher-modes).

+### Successful Authentication

+A successful authentication results in a response with `{ "success": true }` inside the body.
+This is not very useful and should be expanded to return some kind of token to authorize following requests.